2023

 “Well that does limit our options…”

 Plan B would involve skiing up Augustana Creek, but without a helmet we wouldn’t set foot or ski upon a glacier or mountain, so it would be an out-and-back rather than a loop.
 Stefan was prepared to drive to Delta Junction to search out a potential replacement helmet, but then discovered he had forgotten his skins in Fairbanks.
-Allison was immediately absolved from all guilt over her helmet-crushing messing with our plans, and Stefan decided to do a “quick trip back to Fairbanks” to retrieve his gear.
+Allison was immediately absolved from all guilt for crushing our plans along with Stefan’s helmet, and Stefan decided to do a “quick trip back to Fairbanks” to retrieve his gear.
 Allison and I decided we would do Plan C and ski up Trims Creek, set up camp for an attempt on Item Peak and Stefan would ski up and meet us afterward.

-I’ve only ever wandered up Trims Creek once, and it was an awful experience.
-Allison and I left my truck at Trims DOT Maintenance Station and slogged with heavy packs about a mile up the creek before horrendous trail conditions had us skiing right back out.
-Lots of open water, tight and exposed traverses, bushwacking; no thanks!
-I had to ski entirely in my puffy gear as the air temperature was not above zero, though I halfway unzipped my legs.
-Allison and I had a discussion over the merits of puffy skirts and their utility in the mountains.
-As we skied back my mind kept churning through ideas.
+I’ve only ever wandered up Trims Creek once, and it was an awful experience that ended with my partner and I wandering back down the northern ridge in a blizzard and skinning on top of trees to avoid wallowing.
+I hoped this time would put a positive spin on the creek.
+Allison and I left my truck at Trims DOT Maintenance Station and slogged with heavy packs about a mile up the creek, but horrendous trail conditions had us skiing right back out.
+Lots of open water, tight and exposed traverses above said open water, along with bushwacking up steep slopes; no thanks!
+I had to ski entirely in my puffy gear as the air temperature was sub-zero, though I halfway unzipped my puffy pants because I was still producing a lot of heat, just not enough to stay warm in gortex.
+Allison and I had a discussion over the merits of puffy skirts and their utility in the mountains at these temperatures and didn’t come to any conclusions.
+As we skied back my mind kept churning through potentialities.
 I figured Plan D we could simply drive a mile up the road to Michael Creek and repeat the same process without losing a beat.
 By the time we got back to the truck, the decision had been made.

 “Forget camping, forget heavy packs, it’s way too cold for that.
 We’re doing this one alpine-style!”

 We called Stefan to confirm he would be in agreement.
-Free of heavy packs, Allison and I skied about a mile and a half up Michael Creek to make sure there were no insurmountable open water challenges; there were not.
+Free of heavy packs, Allison and I skied about a mile and a half up Michael Creek to make sure there were no insurmountable open water challenges and there were not.
 Stefan met us on our ski back down.
+Michael Creek is probably the best creek for skiing, it gains significant elevation but is relatively wide and mostly skiable, even with old skis.
 At the parking lot we packed our day packs for the next day and tried to grab a beer from Black Rapids Lodge, but sadly it was closed.
 This car ride gave me time to modify my overboots, which I had initially cut too conservatively to accommodate tech-toe bindings.
 Haphazardly cutting away more material, access to the toe attachment was now much easier.

-Dropping our skis we started cramponing up the headwall towards the far west bump of Item’s west ridge.
+Dropping our skis and strapping on our spikes, we started cramponing up the headwall towards the far west bump of Item’s west ridge.
 The snow was quite cold, brittle, and variable; I don’t think any patch of snow was consistent for more than 15-20 feet, just lots of inconsistent wind-affected snow.
-We climbed and climbed until we topped out, staying far away from the corniced right side of the face.
-On top of the headwall summit we donned all our wind gear, as the wind was a pretty constant 10 mph from the south and the air had yet to become warm.
-We kept our puffy gear on and even put on extra facewear due to cold, hateful wind.
-The sun hit our little headwall summit (“Michael Peak”) shortly after we arrived, and we soon left it’s faux warmth for the shaded west ridge.
+It sounded like climbing on styrofoam.
+We climbed and climbed until we topped out, staying far away from the cornices that overhung the right side of the face.
+On top of the headwall summit we donned all our wind gear, as there was a pretty constant 10 mph breeze from the south and the air had yet to become warm.
+We kept our puffy gear on and even put on extra facewear due to cold, now-hateful wind.
+The sun hit our little headwall summit (“Michael Peak”) shortly after we arrived, and we soon left it’s illusion of warmth for the shaded west ridge.

-Last time I was on this ridge 10 years ago my party set off a sizable avalanche while crossing the middle of the first major slope, so this time I led us high up the ridge and connected various rocks where the wind had formed safe little wells.
+Last time I was on this ridge 10 years ago my party set off a sizable avalanche while crossing the middle of the first major slope (which was probably pretty stupid), so this time I led us high up the ridge and connected various rocks where the wind had formed safe little wells that could not avalanche.
 The snow was occasionally slabby, but nothing that concerned me.
 Staying high on the ridge and moving between rocks calmed fears of releasing the entire slope of snow and plummeting a thousandish feet down onto a glacier.
 This continued until we reached the lower slopes of the rimed-covered false summit.
 We could finally see the true summit, still half a ridge away.
 It was quite cold so I didn’t take nearly as many photos as I would have liked, a prospect I had to force myself to accept.
 I still took photos until my fingers numbed.

 Below: That’s the summit!
 Dead center